OleIdole/NTNU-Kossel-XL-DIY-3D-printer/Step-by-step guide.md

 ### Step 11 - Assemble hotend
-The hotend should be assembled according to E3D's official tutorial, (click here for the tutorial.)[https://wiki.e3d-online.com/wiki/E3D-v6_Assembly]<br>
+The hotend should be assembled according to E3D's official tutorial, [click here for the tutorial.](https://wiki.e3d-online.com/wiki/E3D-v6_Assembly)<br>

 ## Assembly